velotraveler/potraceroute/README.md

 ## LIMITATIONS / POSSIBLE FUTURE WORK
 * Add MTU detection
-* ICMP probes do not work as expected on AIX and NetBSD, the network stack seems to ignore the TTL setting on raw ICMP sockets.
+* ICMP mode does not work as expected on AIX and NetBSD, the network stack seems to ignore the TTL setting on raw ICMP sockets.
 Should be possible using a raw IP socket instead.
 * The state of a successful TCP probe (i.e. connection accepted or